 We have a choice about what we put on the inside of us.
 We need light inside of us not darkness.
 We fill our lives with light by getting the Word of God inside us.
 We do that by reading the Bible, meditating on it, memorizing it, quoting it and hearing it.

 At the point when the crisis hits something on the inside of you is going to be squeezed out of you.
 Self control is not just something that is going to come in like a band aid after a situation arises.
 Self control is something that we develop.
 If you are a Christian you have a huge advantage because when you work hard to develop self control, the Holy Spirit works even harder to help you develop it.

 One way we work to gain self control is by practicing denying ourselves.
 Always practice denying yourself of small things.
 Even by denying yourself things like too much sugar or TV is starting to learn self control.

 Delay gratification.
 We want it and we want it now.
 Practice waiting until it is the right time to buy something or do something.

 Practice everything in moderation.
 Most addicts need to quit their addiction completely.
 But it will help you to quit your addiction if you practice moderation in other areas of life.

 Control the anger and other emotions.
 Self control is about calmly and slowly identifying the cause of your distress and irritation and finding a solution.
 Find calm and constructive solutions to your problems.

+Identify details about learning to quit drugs or drinking.
 Take up sports or activities that teach you inner focus.
 Consider such activities as Bible study, prayer, meditation, etc. as forms of self-centering and learning to rely on God.
 These are excellent means for developing self-control.